Pensacola, Florida

-Pensacola is the site of the first Spanish settlement within the borders of the continental United States in 1559, predating the establishment of St. Augustine by 6 years, although the settlement was abandoned due to a hurricane and not re-established until 1698.
+Pensacola was first settled by the Spanish Empire in 1559, antedating the establishment of St. Augustine by six years, but was abandoned due to a significant hurricane and not resettled until 1698.
 Pensacola is a seaport on Pensacola Bay, which is protected by the barrier island of Santa Rosa and connects to the Gulf of Mexico.
-A large United States Naval Air Station, the first in the United States, is located southwest of Pensacola near Warrington; it is the base of the Blue Angels flight demonstration team and the National Naval Aviation Museum.
-The main campus of the University of West Florida is situated north of the city center.
+A large United States Naval Air Station, the first in the United States, is located in Pensacola.
+It is the base of the Blue Angels flight-demonstration team and the National Naval Aviation Museum.
+The University of West Florida is situated north of the city center.

 The area was originally inhabited by Muskogean-speaking peoples.
 The Pensacola people lived there at the time of European contact, and Creek people frequently visited and traded from present-day southern Alabama and Mississippi and southeast of Louisiana.
 Spanish explorer Tristán de Luna founded a short-lived settlement in 1559.
-In 1698 the Spanish established a presidio in the area, from which the modern city gradually developed.
-The area changed hands several times as European powers competed in North America.
-During Florida's British rule (1763–1781), fortifications were strengthened.
+In 1698, the Spanish established a presidio in the area, from which the modern city gradually developed.
+The area changed hands several times, as European powers competed in North America.
+During Florida's British rule (1763–1781), dilapidated Spanish-built fortifications were repaired and strengthened.

-It is nicknamed "The City of Five Flags", due to the five governments that have ruled it during its history: the flags of Spain (Castile), France, Great Britain, the United States of America, and the Confederate States of America.
-Other nicknames include "World's Whitest Beaches" (due to the white sand of Florida panhandle beaches), "Cradle of Naval Aviation", "Western Gate to the Sunshine State", "America's First Settlement", "Emerald Coast", and "P-Cola".
+It was nicknamed "the City of Five Flags", due to the five governments that have ruled it during its history: the flags of Spain (Castile), France, Great Britain, the United States of America, and the Confederate States of America.
+Other nicknames include "World's Whitest Beaches" (due to the white sand of Florida panhandle beaches), "Cradle of Naval Aviation", "Western Gate to the Sunshine State", "America's First Settlement", "Emerald Coast", "Redneck Riviera", and "P-Cola".
+Its latest nickname is "The Upside of Florida."

 History

-Pre-European
+Before European contact

 The original inhabitants of the Pensacola Bay area were Native American peoples.
-At the time of European contact, a Muskogean-speaking tribe known to the Spanish as the Pensacola lived in the region.
+At the time of European contact, a Muskogean-speaking tribe known to the Spanish as the Pensacola, lived in the region.
 This name was not recorded until 1677, but the tribe appears to be the source of the name "Pensacola" for the bay and thence the city.
 Creek people, also Muskogean-speaking, came regularly from present-day southern Alabama to trade, so the peoples were part of a broader regional and even continental network of relations.

-The best-known Pensacola culture site in terms of archeology is the Bottle Creek site, a large site located 59 mi west of Pensacola north of Mobile, Alabama.
+The best-known Pensacola culture site in terms of archeology is the large Bottle Creek site, located 59 mi west of Pensacola north of Mobile, Alabama.
 This site has at least 18 large earthwork mounds, five of which are arranged around a central plaza.
-Its main occupation was from 1250 CE to 1550.
+Its main occupation was from 1250 to 1550 CE.
 It was a ceremonial center for the Pensacola people and a gateway to their society.
 This site would have had easy access by a dugout canoe, the main mode of transportation used by the Pensacola.